Amphoteric Nature of Water:

 Power of Hydrogen (pH):

-The pH scale measures the concentration of hydronium ions (H₃O⁺) in water.
+The pH scale measures the concentration of hydronium ions (H₃O⁺) in an aqueous solution.
 It is logarithmic (base of 10), which means that every integer on the scale represent a difference of hydronium concentration by tenfold.

 The pH of a solution determines how acidic or basic it is.
 Acids release protons when dissociated, so when mixed with water, these protons merge with water molecules to increase the hydronium content.
 On the other hand, bases readily accept protons, so when mixed with water, these compounds collect the H+, reducing the hydronium content.